evgenyneu/quagga/README.md

   Use a template to customize the prompt text:
   > quagga --template prompt.json --include '*.txt'

-  Supply options via a file instead of command-line arguments:
+  Read options from a file:
   > quagga --options quagga_options.json

   Include only files that contain the words 'todo' or 'fixthis', look in '~/code/myapp' directory: